ga4gh/refget/docs/specification.md

 ## Seqcol protocol functionality

+The seqcol algorithm is based on the refget algorithm for individual sequences, and should use refget servers to store the actual sequence data.
+Seqcol servers therefore provide a lightweight organizational layer on top of refget servers.  o be fully compliant with the seqcol protocol an implementation must provide all `REQUIRED` capabilities as detailed below.
 The seqcol protocol defines two functions:

-1. *Encoding* - An algorithm for computing an identifier given a collection of sequences;
+1. *Encoding* - An algorithm for computing an identifier given a collection of sequences.
 2. *API* - A server RESTful API specification for retrieving and comparing sequence collections.

-To be fully compliant with the seqcol protocol an implementation must provide all `REQUIRED` capabilities as detailed below.

-The seqcol algorithm is based on the refget algorithm for individual sequences, and should use refget servers to store the actual sequence data.
-Seqcol servers therefore provide a lightweight organizational layer on top of refget servers.

 ### 1. Encoding: Computing sequence digests from sequence collections

 The encoding function specifies an algorithm that takes as input a set of annotated sequences and produces a unique digest.
 This function is generally expected to be provided by local software that operates on a local set of sequences.
+These steps of the encoding process are:

+- **Step 1**.
+Organize the sequence collection data into *canonical seqcol object representation*.
+- **Step 2**.
+Apply [RFC-8785 JSON Canonicalization Scheme](https://www.rfc-editor.org/rfc/rfc8785) (JCS) to canonicalize the value associated with each attribute individually.
+- **Step 3**.
+Digest each canonicalized attribute value using the GA4GH digest algorithm.
+- **Step 4**.
+Apply [RFC-8785 JSON Canonicalization Scheme](https://www.rfc-editor.org/rfc/rfc8785) again to canonicalize the JSON of new seqcol object representation.
+- **Step 5**.
+Digest the final canonical representation again.

+These steps are described in more detail below:

-#### Standardized sequence collection object representation
+#### Step 1: Organize the sequence collection data into *canonical seqcol object representation*.

 We first create an object representation of the attributes of the sequence collection.
 The structure of this object is critical, and is strictly controlled by the seqcol protocol.
 It must be defined in a JSON-schema.
 This is the general, minimal schema: